lob/lob-address-elements/README.md

 ### Stylesheet Declarations

-In this example, all styles for the address suggestion list are declared using a CSS stylesheet.
-When using this approach, it is useful to also include the `data-lob-suggestion-stylesheet` attribute to stop the Address Elements library from loading its default stylesheet.
+When using a custom stylesheet, it is your responsibility to define element styles.
+It is more complex than in-line declarations but gives full control over element styles.
+The example includes all necessary CSS classes and includes the default border, color, font, and layout options used by Lob.

+When authoring a custom stylesheet, the Lob default stylesheet should be suppressed using the `data-lob-suggestion-stylesheet` attribute (also shown in the example below).

 ```
 <!DOCTYPE html>